samuelduchesne/pyumi/README.md

 ## Compatibility

-Because pyumi relies on the rhino3dm library, it is only compatible with python 3.7.
+Because pyumi relies on the rhino3dm library, it is only compatible with python 3.8.

 ## Installation

 pyumi uses many GIS libraries that are quite finicky.
-It is strongly recommended that pyumi be installed on a new conda environment:
+It is strongly recommended that pyumi be installed on a new conda environment running python=3.8:

 ```shell script
 git clone https://github.com/samuelduchesne/pyumi.git